maryclare/stat525/homework.md

 * Raw `R` output alone will not be accepted as a solution.
 * Figures and tables must be clearly and fully annotated.
 * Show your work!!!
+* Use `R` packages and functions we have not discussed in class at your own risk.
+You will not be marked down for using them if your solutions are correct, but you may not get partial credit if your solutions are incorrect.

 ## Assignments